Black Currant Juice Uses & Why You Should Drink It

 Black currants have twice the antioxidants of blueberries, hitherto the uber-antioxidant fruit.
-They have four times the vitamin C of oranges and significant amounts of calcium, magnesium, manganese, potassium and riboflavin.
+The small, purple-black berries that grow in clusters on the Ribes nigrum bush have four times the vitamin C of oranges and significant amounts of calcium, magnesium, manganese, potassium, and riboflavin.

-The flavor is a bit grape-like, but currant juice is distinctive, bold, pleasantly tart and sophisticated.
+The flavor is a bit grape-like (some call the taste a blueberry-cranberry blend), but currant juice is distinctive, bold, pleasantly tart, and sophisticated.
 It’s the kind of juice wine drinkers would choose if they couldn’t drink wine anymore

 Currant C’s all-natural product, sold in 16-ounce bottles, is not pasteurized and needs to be refrigerated.
 The juice is made from concentrate with filtered water, and a bit of pure cane sugar is added to offset the tartness.
 Each 16-ounce bottle of Currant C contains two servings, at 130 calories each.